daolinet/daolinet/docs/DaoliNetUserGuide-en.md

 2.3.
 Set Firewall Policy

-If a container has launched a service, you can map port to make the service usable externally
+If a container has launched a service, you can map the service port number to make the service usable externally

 > **Note, please login an agent node to add the service image**
 >